School of Graduate and Postdoctoral Studies

 What is the timeline for the admissions process?

-- Applications will be available on September 1, 2020.
-The application deadline for matriculation in Fall, 2021 is January 31, 2021 (Midnight Eastern Standard Time).
+Applications will be available soon.
+The application deadline for matriculation in Fall, 2023 is January 31, 2023 (Midnight Eastern Standard Time).
 Files are reviewed on a rolling basis.
 Interviews are typically held on campus in February, and admissions decisions occur from March through April.
 Accepted students come to campus in early August.

 What are the options for research areas in the MS program?

 Biochemistry and Molecular Biology, Cell Biology and Anatomy, Cellular and Molecular Pharmacology, Microbiology and Immunology, Neuroscience, or Physiology and Biophysics.

 When do I select my lab and degree discipline?

 Applicants indicate in the application up to three faculty members whose research is of interest to them and whose laboratory is sought to complete the MS thesis.
 Individual faculty members are affiliated with specific degree programs.
 The specific MS degree (Neuroscience, Physiology and Biophysics, etc) to be earned by the MS student is determined by the research faculty member affiliation with the specific degree program.
 See the Research Faculty booklet for more information.

 What are some of the attributes of a competitive applicant?

 We take a holistic approach in evaluating applications, emphasizing research, medical, humanitarian, employment, leadership and other diverse life experiences.
 Most successful applicants also have cumulative and science GPAs around 3.5 and an MCAT score of at least 510.